Braden-077/Weather-Detector/README.md

     $ ruby lib/retrieve_weather.rb

- Then take a look at [Getting your results as a chart](https://github.com/Braden-077/Weather-Detector#getting-your-results-as-a-chart) to see more about your chart.
+ Then take a look at [Getting your results as a chart](https://github.com/Braden-077/Weather-Detector#getting-your-results-as-a-chart) to see more about your results.

 # Getting your results as a chart
  If you want to get the image of the graph as well as the url, you need to make sure you're using an image supported terminal, [`iTerm2`](https://iterm2.com) is an example of such.
 Otherwise, just copying the link into your browser will do!